jakestanley/setup_windows/README.md

 - [Factorio](https://www.factorio.com/login) (log in to download)
 - [Minecraft](https://launcher.mojang.com/download/MinecraftInstaller.msi) (.msi link)
 - [Origin](https://www.origin.com/en-gb/download) Steam for EA Games

-##Ninite
-Although use of Ninite is mostly deprecated by Chocolatey, it's still better at installing a handful of applications as Chocolatey support is a bit patchy for things like iTunes and Spotify.
-Until these issues are resolved, I'll be using Ninite for the following software.

-- iTunes - I'll need to import my iTunes library
-- Spotify

 ##Packages
 I now use [Chocolatey](https://chocolatey.org/) to install most of my software on Windows.
 There are three scripts in this repository for installing environment pertinent software packages.